 While orthodontic treatment, including braces, is unique to every patient, it all works about the same.
 Braces in particular follow the same general process for placement and adjustment.

 There are several different types of braces, and while they all work in essentially the same way–applying constant, gentle pressure through a system of brackets and wires–each type has its own benefits.
-These are the different types of braces and their differences:

 Metal braces, also referred to as conventional or traditional braces, are the most common type and are typically the most affordable.
 A thin metal wire is threaded through the brackets, which are adhered to the front of the teeth, and is incrementally tightened at adjustment appointments.
 Metal braces also use small o-rings to secure the wires to the brackets, and you can usually choose which colors you want to personalize your appliance.